cocatotjoja/GameAIprogramming_001/README.md

 ---

 ### Using the program
-An executable can be found in
+An executable can be found in; GameAIprogramming_001/GameAIprogrammin_001/x64/Debug/ Project was made and built in Visual Studio 2022 on a Windows 11 computer, and there might be issues opening the executable on a Mac (I couldn't test it since I don't have a Mac)

 To shift between different states for the Ai agents the user can press the numbers on the keyboard;
 1. Seek
 2. Flee